CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ],
-"weight": 907,         // Weight, measured in grams "volume": "1500 ml",   // Volume, volume in ml and L can be used - "50 ml" or "2 L" "bashing": 12,         // Bashing damage caused by using it as a melee weapon "cutting": 12,         // Cutting damage caused by using it as a melee weapon "flags" : ["CHOP"],    // Indicates special effects "to_hit": 1            // To-hit bonus if using it as a melee weapon
+"weight": 907,         // Weight, measured in grams "volume": "1500 ml",   // Volume, volume in ml and L can be used - "50 ml" or "2 L" "melee_damage": {      // Damage caused by using it as a melee weapon "bash": 12,
+  "cut": 12
+},
+"flags" : ["CHOP"],    // Indicates special effects "to_hit": 1            // To-hit bonus if using it as a melee weapon
 ```